 Clark just closed his eyes.

 "Because you already did, remember?"
 I kept on talking.
-"You came back in time to get her blue kryptonite to save her life."
+"You came back in time to get her the blue kryptonite."

 "Only it was different.
 I didn't change anything…"